G-Tech1/Digital-Dash/journals/gilan-journal.md

 - Merging files, sharing back-end information with front end team
 - Databases work merging
 - Working with front end team in merging YAML file.

+##### June 27, 2022

+- Troubleshooting issues with addition of user foriegnkey model.
+Ran into issues of having no current instances of user.
+Will continue deeper testing when site is up and running in full.
+- will create user on browser then run data mining locally to test
+- adjusted session data model, removed auto now add for date
+- added date.today() function into data mining. added user as well.
+Still need debugging, will continue.

+##### August 2, 2022

+- Troubleshooting issues with getting all docker containers to work on windows.
+Database container kept exiting
+- learned windows need to change their EOL settomg from CRLF to LF in order for the files to run appropriately.
+This issue was prevalent in our create-multiple-databases.sh file.
+- ran into a cors issue with allowing cors headers. yet to be resolved.
+- started making changes to front end aesthetic.

+##### August 3, 2022

+- Able to fix cors issue
+- edited and updated data_mining.py file
+- brand change from giga graph to digital dash
+- updated ZIP file to download.
+Added readme with instructions on how to run the CLI app
+- Updated the main page with css.
+Added bandwidth monitor section and team members section.
+WPI -